-Staff include five doctors, a clinic coordinator, and a dental therapist.
+From 2018 - we have introduced a combined refugee health and mental health service - staff include 4 consultant paediatricians, 2 fellows, a psychiatrist, paediatric mental health nurse, a clinic coordinator, and a dental therapist.
 Male and female clinicians are available, one of the clinicians is Farsi speaking.
-As well as expertise in refugee health, staff have experience in general paediatrics, developmental paediatrics, forensic medicine and adolescent health.
+As well as expertise in child refugee health, staff have experience in general paediatrics, developmental paediatrics, autism assessment, forensic medicine, child and adolescent psychiatry and paediatric mental health nursing.
 Interpreting, pathology, radiology and pharmacy services are available onsite, alongside all other hospital services.
 Volunteers help families navigate the hospital.
-The immigrant health service uses secondary mental health consultation, and is also supported by a teacher from the RCH Education Institute.
-There are close links to primary health care providers, refugee health teams, the Royal Dental Hospital and settlement/community organisations working in refugee health.
+We have regular secondary mental health consultations, and we are also supported by a teacher from the RCH Education Institute.
+We have close links to primary health care providers, the Royal Dental Hospital and settlement/community organisations working in refugee health.

 All children within a family can be seen at the same visit to minimise trips to the hospital.
 In addition, every attempt is made to combine appointments for other services (such as eye review and audiology) with clinic times.
 A detailed summary is provided for the referring doctor with an ongoing plan for management; families receive a copy of this letter.
 The service is free of charge for all refugee and asylum seeker children.

 We have affiliated services in Footscray (CoHealth), Craigieburn (now run by The Northern Hospital), Darebin (Plenty Valley Community Health) and Ringwood (EACH) - please see contact details for these services if needed.